Highlights from the Ratings and Financial Report for SoFi Technologies Inc. (SOFI)

-SoFi Technologies Inc. (NASDAQ:SOFI) went down by -9.14% from its latest closing price compared to the recent 1-year high of $24.95.
-The company’s stock price has collected -14.50% of loss in the last five trading sessions.
+SoFi Technologies Inc. (NASDAQ:SOFI) went up by 10.77% from its latest closing price compared to the recent 1-year high of $24.95.
+The company’s stock price has collected 15.44% of gains in the last five trading sessions.
 The Wall Street Journal reported on 03/02/22 that SoFi Technologies, AMC, Salesforce, Snowflake: What to Watch in the Stock Market Today

 Is It Worth Investing in SoFi Technologies Inc. (NASDAQ :SOFI) Right Now?